 Any time you dig or demolish on a property, you could damage an underground utility line, which can have far-reaching consequences.
 Help keep the underground utility infrastructure damage-free and our communities safe.
 “Dig with C.A.R.E.!”

 - Call 811 before you dig.

-- Allow required time for underground utility markings.
+- Allow the required time for marking.

-- Respect the markings.
+- Respect and protect the marks.

 - Excavate carefully.

 There is no cost to notify Virginia 811 when you call or go online at va811.com to request the marking of underground utility lines.
 811 can be reached by phone Monday through Friday, 7 a.m. to 5 p.m., except on legal state and national holidays.
 An emergency notification service by phone is available 365 days a year, 24 hours a day, as is online service for most digging projects.

 Posted at 11 a.m.